MarcosSaade/MarcosSaade/README.md

 - 👋 Hi, I’m @MarcosSaade
-- 👀 I’m interested in cyberescurity, web development, and artifitial intelligence.
+- 👀 I’m interested in artificial intelligence, cyberescurity, and data science.
-- 🌱 Data Science and Mathematics degree in process.
+- 🌱 Data Science and Mathematics student at Tec de Monterrey, Mexico City.
 - 💞️ I’m looking to collaborate on about any open source project.
 - 📫 How to reach me: marcossr2626@gmail.com